fausstoo/Telecom-Customer-Churn-Prediction/README.md

 #### **Run Locally**
 ---
-Step-by-step guide on how to pull and use the Flask application:
+You can interact with the trained algorithm Flask app by following these steps:

 1. Initialize Git
    ```bash
    git init